written by Derrick English Jr.

 1. Content marketing

 You wouldn’t have visitors over to your office and not provide them with coffee, correct?
 The same goes for providing valuable content to leads visiting your website, because if you don’t they will have a bad perception of your brand.
 Content marketing is one of the most important tactics of a successful inbound marketing strategy because you won’t be able to retain or convert your leads without fresh and relevant content.
-Publishing consistent, quality content through blog posts often times is the reason for increased website traffic.
+Publishing and distributing consistent, quality content through blog posts often times is the reason for increased website traffic.

 In some cases, your content may need to come in multiple forms to appeal to your buyer persona, which all should be aimed at guiding your leads throughout each stage of the sales funnel helping your target audience.
 Furthermore, content marketing can position your brand as a thought leader in your industry which your sales team can use to prove to potential customers that you truly offer quality solutions to their problem.